microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ---

-# Lab 1 : Transcribe an audio file
+# Lab 1 : Upload an audio file

 For this first lab, you will focus on the following scope :